 The tread pattern and all-season rubber mixture of the Cross Climate SUV, as it is not difficult to guess, were inherited from the passenger car model.
 Changes have only affected the internal design, taking into account the peculiarities of heavy vehicles.
 The internal construction of the CrossClimate SUV consists of a single-layer polyester carcass with two steel breakers, which increases the strength of the tire and handling at high speeds.

 The directional tread pattern of the Michelin CrossClimate SUV, with nearly continuous transverse ribs, offers steering stability and good dry traction.
 The centrally converging wide drainage grooves and open shoulder areas ensure fast drainage of the contact area and increase the tire's resistance to aquaplaning effects.

 The Michelin CrossClimate SUV's grip edges, combined with a specialized compound, provide enough traction in the snow to earn it the 3PMSF (snowflake logo with three peaks in the background) label.

-In this article, we using data collected from numerous daily drivers reviews along with professional automotive journalists road tests.
+In this article, we use data collected from numerous daily driver reviews and professional automotive journalists' road tests.
 This guide shows computed data charts and information about CrossClimate SUV performance in different road conditions.